bvladoiu/prisma-editor/tasks.md

 # Tasks

+## Fix CSS compilation errors in components - 05/12/2025
+Refactored all components in the component package to fix CSS-related compilation errors.
+Replaced stylesheet() methods with cssRules() methods that return a List<CssRuleDefinition> following the pattern in Hero.kt.
+Updated all components to use the refactored CSS package APIs (Theme.spacing, Typography.fontMd, etc.) instead of the old Theme.Spacing, Theme.Colors, and Theme.Typography.
+Used setProperty() for CSS properties not directly available in the CSSStyleDeclaration.
+Added TAG constants to all components for consistent CSS targeting.
+This ensures all components use a consistent approach to CSS styling and fixes all CSS-related compilation errors.

+## Wrap component stylesheet methods in companion objects - 06/28/2025
+Refactored several component classes to move their stylesheet() methods into companion objects.
+Modified Footer, Hero, NavigationMenu, Pitch, Section, Expertise, and EditorScaffold components to ensure their stylesheet methods are accessible as static methods through the companion object.
+This change ensures that the Main.stylesheet() method can properly call each component's stylesheet method without requiring an instance of the component, maintaining a consistent pattern across all components.

 ## Fix NavLink compilation errors - 06/27/2025
 Fixed compilation errors in NavLink.kt by refactoring the stylesheet() function to use string templates for CSS rules instead of the object-oriented approach with web.cssom classes.
 Replaced imports from web.cssom.* with org.w3c.dom.css.* and updated the code to match the pattern used in other components like Theme and ArticleCard.
 This ensures consistent use of Kotlin JS APIs across the project without introducing string hardcoding.